A guide to child CPR and using an AED on children

 Which AED should be used on a child?

-For children under eight years old, it is preferable to deploy an AED with child-specific features (like pediatric pads or a child mode).
-This is because the standard shock delivered by an adult AED is higher than what is recommended for young children.
+For children under eight years old, it is preferable to deploy an AED that is suitable for children.
 If a child-mode AED is not available, you can and should deploy a standard adult AED.
 Doing something is always better than doing nothing.

 When using adult pads on a child under eight, you may need to place one pad on the centre of the chest and the other on the back, between the shoulder blades, to ensure they don’t touch.